Combined Clinical and Research Training

 “Research First” Training

 Fellows on either the Clinical Investigator or Physician Scientist pathway may elect to do the research component of the Combined Clinical and Research Training Fellowship first, followed by the two-year core curriculum in clinical cardiology.
 In this program, fellows complete either two or three years of research before beginning clinical training.
 The outpatient continuity clinic begins during the final research year, so that the fellow is board eligible following the two clinical years.
-Fellows interested in this pathway should have a clearly defined research program and mentor identified, and must make their wishes known prior to the fellowship match.
+Fellows interested in this pathway should have a clearly defined research program and mentor identified, and should communicate in advance about their interest in this pathway.

 An NIH-sponsored T32 training grant is available to support fellows committing to two or more years of research on any of the pathways described above.